-In 1992, Hurricane Andrew caused extensive damage to the park.
-A year later, Artemas Richardson of Olmsted Associates developed a master plan that employed vegetation to screen the Tennis Center from the park, transformed the abandoned zoo into a botanical garden, and opened views from Crandon Boulevard to the sea.
+In 1992 Hurricane Andrew caused extensive damage to the park.
+A year later, Artemas Richardson of The Olmsted Office (a firm established after Olmsted Associates, Inc. closed in 1979) developed a master plan that used vegetation to screen the Tennis Center from the park, transformed the abandoned zoo into a botanical garden, and opened views from Crandon Boulevard to the sea.
 Crandon Park protects three archaeological deposits and 450 acres of ecological preserves.